 We all run out of imagination, and it isn’t something to be ashamed of.
 Whether you gather inspiration from social media, peers in the industry, or walking on the street, there is always something new to learn and attempt.
-With wedding season in full swing, we wanted to round up some of our favorite images and offer 6 tips to spark some inspiration for your next wedding!
+With wedding season in full swing, we wanted to round up some of our favorite images and offer creative photography ideas and tips to spark some inspiration for your next wedding!
 We’ll cover the following categories:

 Don’t be afraid of hard light.
 With the right posing and positioning, you can make hard, afternoon light work in your favor.
 Like all scenes, first, start by analyzing your direction of light.
 Then place your subjects in an area where the shadows aren’t too harsh.
 Focus on finding a background that helps chisel out your subject.